joelcox/codeigniter-redis/README.md

 This library expects a configuration file to function correctly.
 A template for this file is provided with the library.

 ### Generic command
-You can execute any command using the command() method, just like you're using [redis-cli](http://code.google.com/p/redis/wiki/RedisCLI).
+You can execute any command using the `command()` method, just like you're using [redis-cli](http://code.google.com/p/redis/wiki/RedisCLI).

     $this->redis->command('PING');

 This library also support PHP's [overloading](http://php.net/manual/en/language.oop5.overloading.php) functionality.
 This means you can call undefined methods, which are then dynamically created for you.
-These calls are routed to the generic __call() method.
-Undefined methods take as much arguments as you please.
-You can also pass in dictionary for hashes.
+These calls are routed to the generic `__call()` method.
+You can also pass in arrays.

     $this->redis->hmset('foohash, array('key1' => 'value1', 'key2' => 'value2'));

-### Keys
+### Examples

-Set a new key with a value
+Set a new key with a value and retrieve it again

     $this->redis->set('foo', 'bar');